Shungy/cryptofrens-contracts/README.md

 ## Macrotokenomics

+### Reward Allocations

+90% of emissions will go to HAPPY-WAVAX PGL (Pangolin Liquidity Token) stakers, and 10% of emissions will go to CryptoFrens NFT stakers.
+There is no developer allocation, VC allocation, advisor allocation, not treasury allocation.
+All the emissions will be distributed to the community through asset staking.
+After the sale of all CryptoFren NFTs, the NFTs will be backed slightly below their minting price.
+Then we plan to reduce the NFT staking allocation, and increase LP staking allocation.
+Technically, the reward allocations can be changed by the owner.
+However, off-chain voting methods will be utilized to democratize the process.

+### Emission Schedule

 For `n` seconds `n / (200 days + n)` of the remaining supply is emitted.
 Remaining supply is `maxSupply + burnedSupply - emittedSupply`.
 Emitted supply is the supply that has been marked as mintable up to that point by the minter contract.
 Not all